1small leek, chopped (white and light green parts only)

-Heat olive oil in a 4 to 5 quart Dutch oven or soup pot over medium until shimmering.
-Add the onions, leeks, and peppers and cook until the onions are translucent (4 to 5 minutes).
-Add the garlic, and stir until fragrant.
+Heat one tablespoon of the olive oil in a 4 to 5 quart Dutch oven or stock pot over medium heat, until the surface shimmers.